real-logic/aeron/README.md

 Efficient reliable UDP unicast, UDP multicast, and IPC message transport.

 Performance is the key focus.
 Aeron is designed to be the highest throughput with the lowest and most predictable latency possible of any messaging system.
-Aeron supports close integration with [Simple Binary Encoding (SBE)](https://github.com/real-logic/simple-binary-encoding) for the best possible message encoding and decoding performance.
+Aeron integrates with [Simple Binary Encoding (SBE)](https://github.com/real-logic/simple-binary-encoding) for the best possible performance in message encoding and decoding.
 Many of the data structures used in the creation of Aeron have been factored out to the [Agrona](https://github.com/real-logic/Agrona) project.

 For details of usage, protocol specification, FAQ, etc. please check out the [Wiki](https://github.com/real-logic/Aeron/wiki).